Does the thought of taking your dog to the vet fill you with dread? Follow our top tips to make it a calmer experience for both you and your pet.

 If possible, hold off on your dog's regular feeding before you go.
 This will reduce the risk of car sickness or accidents, as anxiety and stress can make animals want to empty their bladder and bowels more frequently.
 If your pet does go somewhere they are not supposed to, try not to get angry and don't tell them off – any negative emotions will compound their anxiety.
 An empty stomach might also be helpful should your dog need to have any diagnostic procedures such as an X-ray or blood tests.

 2. Limit your time in the waiting room

 'Vets' waiting rooms can be a distressing place for some dogs.
 They're usually crowded, noisy and full of all sorts of smells only canines' super-sensitive noses will pick up,' Inga says.
-'It's also possible for your dog to sense other pets' fear, which can increase his own anxiety.
-Ideally you should spend as little time as possible in this environment to keep his - and your own - stress levels down.
+'It's also possible for your dog to sense other pets' fear, which can increase their own anxiety.
+Ideally you should spend as little time as possible in this environment to keep their – and your own – stress levels down.

 'Try to book an appointment early in the day to avoid waiting too long, and limit the time you spend in the waiting room by keeping your dog outside with you until you're about to be called in,' Inga advises.
 'If your practice has the time and is happy to help, it can be a good idea to have a quick word with the receptionists and ask them to phone you when it's your pet's turn.
 You can then use this time to play and have fun together – again, repositioning the experience as an enjoyable, positive one for your dog.'